We may earn affiliate commissions for the recommended products. Learn more.

 Simultaneous connections:10

-NordVPN is the best 7-day free-trial VPN for Linux.
+NordVPN is the best 3-day free-trial VPN for Linux.
 Its Linux app supports both Debian and RPM.
-It also works on virtually every Linux distro including Ubuntu, Debian, Elementary OS, and Linux Mint.
+It also works on virtually every Linux distro, including Ubuntu, Debian, Elementary OS, and Linux Mint.

-NordVPN's advanced security and privacy features stand out from other VPNs for Linux.
+NordVPN's advanced security and privacy features stand out to me from other VPNs for Linux.
 It uses solid AES 256-bit encryption with the proprietary NordLynx tunneling protocol.
-Also, if the VPN fails, because on rare occasions it may happen, its kill switch feature stops all internet traffic and prevents your IP address from leaking.
+Additionally, if the VPN fails, which can happen on rare occasions, its kill switch feature stops all internet traffic and prevents your IP address from leaking.

 NordVPN can easily handle large file downloads, gaming, and UHD streaming.
-Thanks to the SmartPlay feature – Netflix, Amazon Prime Video, Hulu, and Max all work with NordVPN.
+Thanks to the SmartPlay feature, Netflix, Amazon Prime Video, Hulu, and Max all work seamlessly with NordVPN.
 In our tests, we couldn't find any streaming site that didn't.

-NordVPN offers 24/7 live customer support.
-NordVPN offers a 7-day free trial and a 30-day money-back guarantee, so you can test it for free for 37 days!
-Besides, subscribing to its premium plan will cost you only $2.99/month.
+NordVPN offers a 3-day free trial and a 30-day money-back guarantee, so you can test it for free for over a month.
+Besides, subscribing to its premium plan will cost you only $3.09/month.

 Surfshark banner